 Programmable timers can be used to count or time external events that drive the Timer input pins.
 The Stellaris® General-Purpose Timer Module (GPTM) contains four GPTM blocks (Timer0, Timer1, Timer 2, and Timer 3).
 Each GPTM block provides two 16-bit timers/counters (referred to as TimerA and TimerB) that can be configured to operate independently as timers or event counters, or configured to operate as one 32-bit timer or one 32-bit Real-Time Clock (RTC).
-Timers can also be used to trigger analog-to-digital (ADC) conversions.
-The trigger signals from all of the general-purpose timers are ORed together before reaching the ADC module, so only one timer should be used to trigger ADC events.

 The General-Purpose Timer Module is one timing resource available on the Stellaris[®] microcontrollers.
-Other timer resources include the System Timer (SysTick) (see "System Timer (SysTick)" on page 42) and the PWM timer in the PWM module (see "PWM Timer" on page 469).
+Other timer resources include the System Timer (SysTick) (see "System Timer (SysTick)" on page 39).